 Load test with the Azure portal

-Check your web app's performance before you launch it or deploy updates to production.
+Check your web app's performance before you launch it or deploy updates to production by running load tests.
 That way, you can better assess whether your app is ready for release.
 Feel more confident that your app can handle the traffic during peak use or at your next marketing push.

 Prepare your environment

 You'll need an Azure subscription.
 You can get one free through Visual Studio Dev Essentials.

 You'll need a VSTS subscription to keep your performance test history.
 A suitable subscription will be created automatically when you set up your performance test.
 Or you can create a new subscription or use an existing subscription if you're the owner.

 Deploy your app for testing in a non-production environment.
 Have your app use an App Service plan other than the plan used in production.
 That way, you don't affect any existing customers or slow down your app in production.

 Set up and run your performance test

 Sign in to the Azure Portal.
 To use a VSTS subscription that you own, sign in as the owner.

 In the DEVELOPMENT TOOLS section choose Performance test.